klutz920/Bayes-Proportion-Test/README.md

 ## More Information

-In our study, the vector x was the sum of zeros and ones for a gene from all samples within a particular group.
+In our study, the vector x contained the sum of zeros and ones for a gene from all samples for each group separately.